Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-02.md

 #  Security Considerations

 To be secure, HT-* **MUST** be used over a TLS channel that has had the session hash extension [@!RFC7627] negotiated, or session resumption **MUST NOT** have been used.

+It is RECOMMENDED that implementations peridically require a full authentication using a strong SASL mechanism which does not use the HT-* token.

 #  IANA Considerations